blizzless/blizzless-diiis/README.md

 - Implemented personal artificial intelligence for 40% of all monsters.
 - Implemented personal artificial intelligence for half of the Bosses.
 - Implemented LAN
+- NAT support is hidden, but possible ;)

 ## Installation